List of The Promised Neverland characters: Goldy Pond

-Zack is a 18-year-old man born and raised at Grand Valley Orphanage.
+Zack is an 18-year-old man born and raised at Grand Valley Orphanage.
 He was shipped out to Goldy Pond to become prey for the Poachers to hunt.
 Zack is very skilled in relief aid and eventually he was recruited by Lucas into the Goldy Pond Resistance, becoming their medic, along with Sandy.
 He is tall, have dark skin and a scar across his face.
 He has short, upwards-spiked black hair and he wears a bandana which covers his whole forehead.
 He also wears a coat which occasionally covers the lower side of his face.
 Zack is athletic, great with weapons and at escaping, and so, he never flinches when staring death in the face.
 This is why he is dubbed the most experienced veteran among the Goldy Pond children, and it's always he who risks his neck during hunts.
 He has saved Nigel and the otherchildren' lives countless times, demonstrating his selflessness and loyalty.